Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted this in Zen Match.md

 ######

-I really like this design choice, instead of the regular Play button, the main screen features a special “1st Try Bonus” entry.
+I really like this design choice, instead of the regularÂ PlayÂ button, the main screen features a specialÂ â€œ1st Try Bonusâ€ entry.

-It’s a small tweak, but it adds excitement before the session even starts — turning a normal level into a mini challenge where you race the clock for bigger rewards.
+Itâ€™s a small tweak, but it adds excitement before the session even starts â€” turning a normal level into a mini challenge where you race the clock for bigger rewards.

-A simple way to make routine play feel a bit more special ✨
+A simple way to make routine play feel a bit more special âœ¨

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)